SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the total number of Body Points you have.
 That’s not even enough to knock the wind out of you.

-“You ain’t much of a bounty hunter,” he scoffs.
-“You can’t be the one that brought my brother in.”
+"You ain’t much of a bounty hunter," he scoffs.
+"You can’t be the one that brought my brother in."
 He shoves you for good measure and stomps off down the promenade.

 *Go to 13.*